barmalei/zebkit/readme.md

 ```

-### Use native clipboard in Zebra UI components
+### Native clipboard support

+Zebra support browser native clipboard !
+The implementation doesn't require any Flash or other plug-in installed.
+It is pure WEB based solution !

 By implementing special __"zebra.ui.CopyCutPaste"__ interface a Zebra UI component can start participating in
 clipboard data exchange.
-Pay attention Zebra doesn't use invisible Flash application to work with clipboard,
-it is pure WEB based solution:
+For instance:

 ```html
 <!DOCTYPE html>